luanfs/luanfs.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am Luan Santos, an applied mathematics researcher.
+I am Luan Santos, an applied mathematician.

 My research focuses on numerical methods for dynamical cores of global atmospheric models, particularly finite-volume and finite-difference schemes, spherical computational grid generation, and mitigation of grid imprinting.